MuhammedAbdalla/car-api/README.md

 ```
 coverage run -m pytest tests/tests.py
 ```
-### docker testing
+### [WIP] docker testing
-Only tests in docker is for QueueSystem.py along with the associated modules <br>
-[WIP] tests for every module + app.py
+API has test cases specifically for Monitor, Navigation, Wheels and Sensors <br>
+Authentication for Docker is not responding due to permissio errors with sql container and mssql settings <br>
+To deploy the API: <br>
 ```
-cd dockertest
+>> cd Docker
-docker run dockerfile
+>> bash
+$ ./deploy.sh
+$ docker-compose up
 ```